Our Leadership Team

 CHIEF OF STAFF

-Karen earned a Bachelors of Science from the Albany College of Pharmacy and a Doctor of Pharmacy from Massachusetts College of Pharmacy & Health Sciences.
+Karen is a registered pharmacist.
+She earned a Bachelors of Science from the Albany College of Pharmacy and a Doctor of Pharmacy from Massachusetts College of Pharmacy & Health Sciences.

 As a specialty pharmacy team leader with over 20 years of experience, Karen brings a “we win together” attitude to EMO Health.
 In 2012, she designed and developed a nationally accredited PGY-1 Community Residency Program, and served as the Residential Director to create a pipeline of future pharmacist leaders over the past decade.